lina-bh/lina-bh/README.md

-# Wellcome to my page 👋
+# Welcome to my page 👋

 I'm Lina, a software developer/all around computer nerd 👩‍💻 from the North West of England.